BrokenV0id/ESP32-8266-Wireless-Chat-Based-System/README.md

 3. Wide user support - Allows for multple devices to communicate at once.
 While the exact number is unknown, it is believed to handle more then 5 users.
 4. Message chunking - Messages exceeding a certain length will be split up and sent individually.
+5. Message encryption - Messages are now encrypted and only devices with the same key can read sent messages.

 _Examples:_
 <img width="1328" height="258" alt="image" src="https://github.com/user-attachments/assets/406142ec-3c8b-4c3f-9476-71bb154edf84" />